PIA (Private Internet Access) Review (2020) – A Secure and Cheap Option

 Usability – How User-friendly is PIA?

 User-friendliness can make or break a VPN service.
 A dashboard that’s easy to navigate means that you can set up your VPN in no-time.
 A good price makes the step towards protecting yourself online smaller.
 A well-organized website means that you have a functional dashboard on your computer in no time.
 And finally, a good customer service can help you get back online quickly without a worry when you’re experiencing an issue.

 All these things matter when determining the user-friendliness of a VPN provider.
 PIA scores very satisfactorily on all these aspects.

 The PIA website

-The website of Private Internet Access contains a truck-load of information, conveniently distributed under different headers.
+The website of Private Internet Access contains a truck-load of information, conveniently seperated into clear menu-items.
 The homepage provides a summary of the most important information on their service, which includes reasons for using a VPN, a short video explaining what a VPN does, the prices of their various subscriptions, the different features of PIA, and some reviews.
-That’s a lot to take in, but manageable because it’s presented in different blocks.

 Using the menu at the top, you can access the other parts of the website.
 Here, you learn more about how a VPN works and what the server network of PIA looks like.
 Additionally, you’ll find the downloads, customer service, blogs, and the log-in page for your personal account.
 The website is (almost entirely) available in multiple languages.

 Creating an account is very easy and happens automatically when you register for a subscription.
 You can do this by selecting one of the subscriptions on the homepage or by clicking on ‘Register now’ in the menu.
 Select your subscription, select the payment method, and complete the registration by filling in the rest of the information needed.
 All you have to do now is download the software.